 POLK COUNTY, Fla.
-(Scripps News Tampa/Court TV) — A Florida grandmother whose granddaughter died after being left in a hot car was acquitted of the most serious charges in the infant’s death.
+(Scripps News Tampa/Court TV) — A Florida grandmother whose granddaughter died after being left in a hot car was sentenced to five years in prison.

-Tracey Nix enters the courtroom during her manslaughter trial Tuesday, Jan.
-14, 2025.
+Tracey Nix takes the stand during her sentencing hearing April 3, 2025.
 (Court TV)

 Tracey Nix, 67, was charged with aggravated manslaughter in the November 2022 death of Uriel Schock.
-A jury found her not guilty of that charge but convicted her of leaving a child in a motor vehicle in excess of 15 minutes.
-She faces a potential sentence of up to 8 years in prison when she is sentenced on April 3.
+In January, a jury found her not guilty of that charge but convicted her of leaving a child in a motor vehicle in excess of 15 minutes.

 Temperatures that day reached 90°F. A medical examiner determined Uriel died from hyperthermia as a result of being left in a hot car for several hours.

-According to Scripps News Tampa, Uriel is the second grandchild to die under Tracey’s care.
-In 2021, 16-month-old Ezra drowned in a nearby pond after Tracey fell asleep.
+According to Scripps News Tampa, Uriel is the second grandchild to die under Nix’s care.
+In 2021, 16-month-old Ezra Schock drowned in a nearby pond after Nix fell asleep.
 A judge ruled Ezra’s death could not be mentioned during the trial for Uriel’s death.

 DAILY TRIAL UPDATES